 The Supply Charges consist of the costs for Standard Offer Service, Transmission Service and the Procurement Cost Adjustment.
 The Standard Offer Service is the regulated cost of electricity that is purchased by Delmarva Power on behalf of its Standard Offer Service customers.
 The Procurement Cost Adjustment (PCA) is a monthly charge or credit that ensures that Delmarva Power receives no more or no less than its cost for procuring supply for Standard Offer Service customers and is often referred to as a "True-Up".
 The SOS Pricing information does not include other parts of your electric bill such as the cost to deliver electricity to your home (Delivery Charges).

-To help you evaluate offers from suppliers, Delmarva Power is providing the current SOS price, the SOS pricing for the summer period and a 12-month weighted average SOS price by rate class.
+To help you evaluate offers from suppliers, Delmarva Power is providing the current SOS price, the SOS pricing for the winter period and a 12-month weighted average SOS price by rate class.
 You will want to compare these prices with potential supplier offerings.
 Consider the price offerings for each potential supplier and the amount of electricity you use each month.

 Why so many prices?
 Delmarva Power purchases power supplies following a PSC approved competitive bid process.
 Twice each year Delmarva Power requests offers to meet the SOS supply requirements for about 25 percent of the total residential and small commercial loads.
 The bids are for two-year contracts.
 This approach has a dampening effect on price swings, keeping prices more stable than if Delmarva Power purchased all of the supply at one time.